huriyilmaz/visualstudio-docs.tr-tr/docs/get-started/csharp/tutorial-console.md

 Bu hatayı işlemek için kodu değiştirelim.

-1. `case "d":` İle doğrudan görüntülenen kodu ve yazılı `// Wait for the user to respond before closing`açıklamayı silin.
+1. `case "d":` ile doğrudan görüntülenen kodu ve `// Wait for the user to respond before closing`belirten açıklamayı silin.

 1. Aşağıdaki kodla değiştirin: